emeinhardt/cat-herder/README.md

 ;tldr for readers unfamiliar with Boolean circuits:

-  - The naive way of adding two *n*-bit numbers — a ripple-carry adder — is sequential.
+  - The naive way of adding two *n*-bit numbers — a ripple-carry adder — is sequential, starting from the two least significant ("rightmost" in familiar place-value notation) bits of the input numbers and propagating a carry bit at each step.
   - We can do better: a carry-lookahead adder lets more computation proceed in parallel compared to the naive adder, and accomplishes this with *composable building blocks*:
-      - *Before* we get a carry-in bit, we can calculate whether a pair of bits from the pair of numbers to add will propagate an incoming carry value or generate one of its own.
-This summary can be combined with a carry-in bit to calculate a carry-out bit.
+      - *Before* we get a carry-in bit, we can calculate whether a pair of bits from the pair of numbers to add (each at position *i*) will propagate an incoming carry value or generate one of its own.
+This summary can be combined with a carry-in bit (whenever it becomes available) to calculate a carry-out bit.
-      - We can combine the carry-propagate and carry-generate calculations for *blocks* of bits to generate *block*-level propagate and generate bits.
+      - Even without a carry-in bit, a bit of algebra lets us combine the carry- propagate and carry-generate calculations for *blocks* of bits to generate *block*-level propagate and generate bits.
-      - We can repeat this process for *sequences* of blocks of bits...
+      - We can repeat this process for *sequences* of blocks of bits: to wit, we can build components for pairs of bits, for blocks of 4 bits in terms of those, and for 16 bits (4 blocks of 4 bits each) in terms of those.

 ``` haskell